Nuwave Brio Plus 8 Qt Air Fryer Review: Still a Champion in 2026?

 Can you cook a whole chicken in the Nuwave Brio 8 Qt?

 Absolutely.
-As we tested, it comfortably fits up to a 6 lb chicken.
-The integrated temperature probe makes it one of the best air fryers on the market for this specific task.
+It comfortably fits up to a 6 lb chicken.
+The integrated temperature probe makes it superior to many newer models for this specific task.

 Is the Nuwave Brio 8 Qt noisy?